top of page

 Opera: it is still popular but with significant changes depending on each country.

-Verismo: these operas have more realistic plots, with scenes from real life such as poverty, misery, etc. Represented by Leoncavallo (Pagliacci) and Puccini (La bohème, Tosca, Madama Butterfly).
+• Verismo: style of opera with more realistic plots, featuring scenes from everyday life such as poverty, misery, etc. E.g. Leoncavallo (Pagliacci) and Puccini (La bohème, Tosca, Madama Butterfly).

-Verdi (Rigoletto, Il trovatore, La traviata) represents the peak of the Italian opera.
-His operas are related with Italy's nationalism in the post-Napoleonic era, and he became an icon of the patriotic movement.
+• Verdi (Rigoletto, Il trovatore, La traviata) is the peak of the Italian opera.
+His operas are related with Italy's nationalism and he became an icon of the patriotic movement.

-Wagner (Tristan und Isolde, Der Ring des Nibelungen, Parsifal) is the great figure.
-He considers opera as a "total work of art", a fusion of music, poetry, dance, etc. He develops an "endless melody" blurring the aria-recitative distinction, and the leitmotivs or recurring themes often associated with certain characters and concepts.
+• Wagner (Tristan und Isolde, Der Ring des Nibelungen) is the peak of the German opera.
+He considers opera as a "total work of art", a fusion of music, poetry, dance, etc. He created an "endless melody" blurring the aria-recitative distinction, and the leitmotivs or recurring themes associated with characters and concepts.

 Verdi - Il trovatore.
 Coro di zingari